aosabook/500lines/pedometer/chapter.md

 We are going to count steps by using the accelerometer to count bounces up and down.
 Because the phone can rotate in any direction, we will take advantage of gravity to know which direction down is.
 A pedometer can count steps by counting the number of bounces in the direction of gravity.

-Let's look at a person walking with a smartphone equipped with an accelerometer, as depicted below.
+Let's look at a person walking with an accelerometer-equipped smartphone equipped in his or her shirt pocket, as depicted below.

 ![](chapter-figures/walk-1.png)